rilwanfit/api-platform-guide/docs/ddd.md

 One of the main goals of Value Objects is also the holy grail of Object Oriented design: encapsulation.
 By following this abstraction, you will end up with a dedicated location to put all the validation, comparison logic and behaviour for a given concept.

+### Entity
+Entities are objects that have an identity within the application.
+This means the properties of the Entity can change, but the identity of the Entity will remain consistent.
+Most of the time the identity of an entity is represented as a primitive type: usually a string or an integer.
+But using a value object to represent it has more advantages:

+- Value Objects are immutable, so they cannot be modified.
+- Value Objects are complex types that can have custom behaviours that otherwise with primitive types cannot have.
+Put for example the equality operation.
+With value objects, equality operations can be modelled and encapsulated in their own classes, making concepts go from implicit to explicit.